-What language or language skills did the students use?
+What language on language skills did the students use? wnat language or language skills did the students use?
 What aspects of the lesson was I most happy about?
 Why?
 Were the materials and activities effective/ appropriate: a.
 For the teaching aim? b.
 For the learners?
 If I w ere to teach the same lesson again, I would make the following

-APPENDIX 33 POST OBSERVATION FEEDBACK FORM
+APPENDIX 32 POST OBSERVATION FEEDBACK FORM